 However, the yellow boxes in the above activity are text boxes that are fillable, meaning the SLP or student can type answers in them.

 Another interactive component of Google Slides is movable images.
 These are pictures or graphics that can be clicked and moved to other parts of the slide.
 In the guessing game below, the red X's can be moved to cover the people as the game is played.

 Similar to interactive PDFs, Google Slides can also contain clickable links (be still, my no print-loving heart).
 The links might go to outside websites, other resources, or slides within the same activity.
 The menu page of this Halloween activity contains clickable links to each of the game boards that can be accessed by clicking the button (followed by clicking on the blue text) to go to that slide.

-So how to you make awesome activities like this come to life in teletherapy sessions?
-Enter our good friend screen share.
+So how do you make awesome activities like this come to life in teletherapy sessions?
+Enter our good friend, screen-share.
 Open the Google Slides activity in an internet browser and share your screen with your student.
-Want a free one to try out?
-The 100 trials activity below has been added to my email subscriber freebie library!

-And if you're ready to learn more about using Google Slides in teletherapy, check out these must-know tips and tricks.
+If you're ready to learn more about using Google Slides in teletherapy, check out these must-know tips and tricks.
 And learn how to take your activities even further by personalizing the slides to your students!